-Number of vulnerable roadway user fatalities and serious injuries - 1b
+Number of vulnerable roadway user fatalities and serious injuries-1b

-In 2014, vulnerable roadway users were 21 percent of the total number of fatalities.
-Pedestrian fatalities decreased in 2014 by 8 percent.
-Motorcycle fatalities increased by 21 percent and bicycle fatalities remained unchanged.
-Fatality data for 2015 are incomplete.
+In 2013, vulnerable roadway users were 20 percent of the total number of fatalities.
+Motorcycle, pedestrian, and bicycle fatalities all decreased in 2013 by 29 percent, 13 percent, and 33 percent respectively.
+Motorcycle fatalities in 2013 were the lowest since 2004.
+Fatality data for 2014 are still incomplete.

-Motorcycle, pedestrian and bicycle serious injuries experienced a downward trend in 2014.
-Serious injury data for 2015 are incomplete.
+Motorcycle and bicycle serious injuries are showing a downward trend while pedestrian serious injuries appear to have increased from 2012 to 2013.
+Serious injury data for 2014 are still incomplete.

-John Miller Traffic Liaison Engineer
+John Miller, Traffic Liaison Engineer

-The measure tracks annual trends in motor-vehicle-related fatal and serious injuries resulting from the most common contributing factors or highway features.
+This measure tracks annual trends in motor vehicle related fatal and serious injuries resulting from some of the most common contributing factors or highway features.
 This data represents six of the top focus areas presented in Missouri's Blueprint to Save More Lives.

 Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
 The database automatically updates MoDOT's crash database system, which is part of the Transportation Management System.
-MoDOT staff query and analyze this data to determine the number of unrestrained occupants in crashes, how often aggressive driving, alcohol and other drugs contribute to crashes, and whether or not the vehicles ran off the road or the crash occurred at an intersection or within a curve.
+MoDOT staff query and analyze this data to determine the number of unrestrained occupants in crashes, how often aggressive driving, alcohol and other drugs contribute to crashes, and whether or not the vehicles ran off the road, or the crash occurred at an intersection or within a curve.

-Number of fatalities and serious injuries resulting from the most frequent crash causes - 1c
+Number of fatalities and serious injuries resulting from the most frequent crash causes-1c